Top Line vs Bottom Line Growth: What's the Difference?

 3 ways you can improve your bottom line growth

 Tracking your expenses for your ecommerce brand is key.
 If you don’t know how much you’re spending, you can’t make better cost management decisions.
-Using a real-time bookkeeping service like Finaloop can help you track all your expenses and give you the visibility you need to grow your profit.
+Using an AI accounting and AI bookkeeping real-time bookkeeping service like Finaloop can help you track all your expenses and give you the visibility you need to grow your profit.

 Focus on unit economics to understand how much each product actually costs you to sell.
 Once you understand your cost per unit you can calculate gross margins and break-even points, determine the best price for your product, forecast your profits, and optimize your product offerings.